 - Makes 200g.
 This recipe must be followed in weight (grams).

-- Place all oil phase ingredients into one pot.
+- Prepare the oil phase: Place all oil phase ingredients into one pot.
 Don’t forget the Eco E-wax!

-- Start to heat the contents of both pots at exactly the same time, on the lowest heat setting.
+- Heat both phases: Start to heat the contents of both pots at exactly the same time, on the lowest heat setting.
+If you can heat both phases over a double-boiler, that is ideal, but it will still work with direct heat.
+A double-boiler is just a gentler heating method.

-- When the water becomes warm, add the glycerine-xanthan mixture to the water phase and mix well.
+- Add glycerine slurry to warm water: When the water becomes warm (~30’C), add the glycerine-xanthan mixture to the water phase and mix well.
 The water will become murky and thicker, like a gel.

-- Do not allow the ingredients in either pot to boil or get above 70’C. The contents should get hot, but not boiling hot.
+- Continue heating both phases: Do not allow the ingredients in either pot to boil or get above 70’C. The contents should get hot, but not boiling hot.
 If you can’t get both pots to the same temperature, rather have the water phase hotter.

-- Once the contents of both pots are the same hot temperature (approx. 70’C), combine them by adding the oil phase to the water phase.
+- Combine both phases: Once the contents of both pots are the same hot temperature (approx. 70’C), combine them by adding the water phase to the oil phase.

-- Whisk manually for 2 minutes, or blend for 10-20 seconds, until you see that the oil has combined with the water and the mixture is uniformly pale and creamy.
+- Blend until trace: Whisk manually for about 15 minutes or blend for 20-30 seconds, until you see that the oil has combined with the water and the mixture is uniformly white and creamy.
+You can stop blending when you reach trace – this is when your stirring movements are visible, because the product is thick enough that it leaves a trace on the surface like footprints.
 This is your cream.

-- Set your cream aside to cool down to room temperature.
-Do not cover with a lid.
+- Prepare the cool down phase: Set your cream aside to cool down to room temperature (min.
+40’C).
+Don’t cover with a lid.

-- Stir in the diluted citric acid (1ml of a 25% dilution).
+- Correct pH: Once cooled, stir in the diluted citric acid (1ml of a 25% dilution).

-- Follow this step only if you are using Geogard 221, otherwise ignore this step completely.
-Use a graduated pipette to add the Geogard 221 preservative when the cream has cooled completely.
-Ensure that you mix this in very well, so that it is evenly distributed.
-If you are using Geogard Ultra, refer to step 4 instead.
+- Preserve: Add the Geogard 221/ Euxyl K903 preservative when the cream has cooled completely.
+Ensure that you mix this in very well, so that the preservative is evenly distributed.

-- Stir in the Vitamin E oil and essential oils (if using).
-Recommended essential oil dosage: 20 drops per 200g.
+- Stir in the Vitamin E oil (and essential oils, if using).
+Maximum essential oil dosage: 20 drops per 200g.

 - Transfer your lotion into a sterilised container using a funnel if necessary, and store away from direct sunlight.
 Use within 3 months.